adnanian/duration-calculator/README.md

 $$ = 44 min, 20 sec $$

 Note, that the actual times during the days, such as 8:30 PM and 9:45 AM, are not taken into account when calculating total durations.
+Also note that I do not take days, weeks, months, or years into account as they obstruct my needs for calculating total durations.
+Saying that it took 1 day and 15 hours to complete a task, while mathematically accurate, does not mean that I spent 39 hours in one session to complete that task.
+It's better to cap the units at hours.

 ### Why This Application was Created